Live Performances Index

 Comments: 'Bottles, bricks and beer cans splattered about the band on stage'.

-Set: I Feel Alright, Born To Kill, You Take My Money, Fan Club, Problem Child, Neat Neat Neat, Politics, Sick of Being Sick, Stretcher Case, Help, Stab Your Back, So Messed Up, New Rose, Fish, Neat Neat Neat.
+Set: I Feel Alright, Born To Kill, You Take My Money, Fan Club, Problem Child, Neat Neat Neat, Politics, Sick of Being Sick, Stretcher Case, Help, Stab Your Back, So Messed Up, New Rose. encore - Fish, Neat Neat Neat.

-First gig with Lu Edmunds.
+Comments: Advertised as The Second European Punk Rock Festival.
+First gig with Lu Edmonds.
 Also on the bill - The Clash, The Jam (didn't play!), The Boys, Eddie & The Hot Rods and Dr Feelgood.

 Set included: I Feel Alright and Neat Neat Neat.